 Model is 50% smaller than standard models and more compact for storage.
 Intuitive operation.
 Alignment guide eliminates wasted bags.
 Machine can use 8-inch vacuum seal bags, quart and pint bags, zipper bags, and more.
 Reliable design that is fairly beginner-friendly.

 No mode for moist sealing, so liquids can cause closure issues.
 Questionable longevity.

-Speedy 2-in-1 model with retractable handheld sealer and viewing window.
+Speedy two-in-one model with retractable handheld sealer and viewing window.
 Capable and user-friendly.
 Efficiently seals large quantities of food.
 Includes a pull-out drip tray that is dishwasher-safe.
 Automatically detects moisture and adjusts seal accordingly.

 Consumes lots of counter space.
 Control buttons can be confusing.

 This machine is compatible with all FoodSaver accessories.
-Powerful action seal keeps food fresh for up to 5 times longer than typical methods like bags or containers.
+Powerful action seal keeps food fresh for up to five times longer than typical methods like bags or containers.
 Moist and dry sealing modes for various food storage types.
 Kit includes bags, rolls, hose, and sealer.

 Doesn't always seal properly.
 Some users believe it isn't worth the cost.

 This handheld sealer keeps food fresh for up to five times longer than other machines.